Yoshimitsu Morita

+Yoshimitsu Morita (森田 芳光, Morita Yoshimitsu) was a Japanese film director.
+He was known for his versatility, having directed satires, melodramas, crime thrillers, and pinku films.
+His most acclaimed films include The Family Game (1983), Sorekara (1985), Haru (1996), and Lost Paradise (1997).

 Career

 Self-taught, first making shorts on 8 mm film during the 1970s, he made his feature film debut with No Yōna Mono (Something Like It, 1981).

 In 1983 he won acclaim for his movie Kazoku Gēmu (The Family Game), which was voted the best film of the year by Japanese critics in the Kinema Junpo magazine poll.
+The magazine went on to vote it as the best Japanese film of the 1980s (in 2018) and as the 10th best Japanese film of all time (in 2009).
 This black comedy dealt with then-recent changes in the structure of Japanese home life.
 It also earned Morita the Directors Guild of Japan New Directors Award.